unibo-spe/spe-slides/content/09-containerization/_index.md

     ![Deployment with replicas](./portainer-fake-simulation-volumes.png)

-    - one per replica, on the same node of the replica
+    - one per replica, on the same node as the replica

 3. How to share data?